theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/markdown-sample.md

 ### Content Tabs

-Use content tabs for code blocks and changelogs in combination with the snippet markdown extension.
+Use content tabs for code blocks and changelogs.

 ``` title="Content tabs with code blocks"
 === "C"